DavidJCobb/DovahKit/TODO/Sustain Phase 1/ui polishing.md

 * Anything that loads filesystem icons should do so via `QFileIconProvider`.
 I believe currently, for the BSA browser UI, we use WinAPI directly.

+* If `DKFormPicker` has an unnamed exterior cell force-included, it displays the cell's form ID.
+It should ideally display the cell's grid coordinates and the editor ID of its parent worldspace.
+This is relevant for the `DKFormPicker` used to pick cells within the `DKObjectReferencePicker`: if you pick an exterior ref in the Render Window, then an exterior cell gets force-included into the cell picker.

 ## Imagespace Modifier

 * Should we allow the user to unset properties on the first or last keyframe?